 There is a provision in the Town's contract with Comcast for the Board of Selectmen to adjust the franchise fees collected.
-There is also a provision in the contract that franchise fees collected would be 5% for the first two and half years of the contract; and would reduce to 2.5% for another two and a half years before being discontinued.
+There is also a provision in the contract that franchise fees collected would be 5% for the first two and half years of the contract; and would then reduce to 2.5%.
+This was proposed to cover cabling Old Ridge Road, re-engineering sections of Fremont that receive a feed from another Town, cable equipment and construction of the return line for public access.

-The original intent of franchise fees was to fund public access to include live broadcast of meetings and information; as well as an informational "ticker" on a local cable channel for Fremont cable subscribers.
+The original intent to fund public access to include live broadcast of meetings and information, ability to tape and rebroadcast meeting; and an informational "ticker" on a local cable channel for Fremont cable subscribers.